 Reviewed by Nick Gypsy & Bill Murray

 When looking to become a travel nurse, you must also consider what specialty you would like to be in.
 As a travel nurse, the opportunities are endless.
-So, what are the different types of travel nurses?
+So, what are the different types of travel nursing jobs?
 Read more about all of the top specialties we see in the advanced travel nursing profession here!

 Levels of Care

 In the nursing field, there are several different levels of care.
-Regardless of which you provide, the nurse and nursing assistant are the ones that build relationships with patients during the scariest time of their life.
+Regardless of what you provide, the nurse and nursing assistant are the ones that build relationships with patients during the scariest time of their life.
 Care and compassion are traits that cannot be taught in a nursing program classroom.
 Here is a quick outline of each nursing job and the education required.

 1. Registered Nurse